X-rays of the Extremities

 What are X-rays of the extremities?

-X-rays use invisible electromagnetic energy beams to make images of the bones, and
+X-rays use invisible electromagnetic energy to make images of the bones, and surrounding

-surrounding soft tissues.
-Standard X-rays are done for many reasons, including diagnosing
+soft tissues.
+Standard X-rays are done for many reasons, including diagnosing tumors,

-X-rays are made by using external radiation to produce images of the extremity for
+X-rays use external radiation to produce images of the extremity for diagnostic purposes.

-diagnostic purposes.
-X-rays pass through body structures onto specially treated plates
+X-rays pass through body structures onto specially treated plates similar to camera

-(similar to camera film).
-It makes a "negative" type picture (the more solid a structure
+film.
+It makes a "negative" type picture.
+The more solid a structure is, the whiter

-is, the whiter it appears on the film).
-Instead of film, X-rays may also be made by
+it looks on the film.
+Instead of film, X-rays may also be made by using computers

 When the body undergoes X-rays, different parts of the body allow varying amounts